guru6910/Kubernetes/my-notes.md

 **3. kube-public:** Used for resources that should be publicly accessible within the cluster.

 **4. kube-node-lease:** Holds lease objects associated with each node to determine node health.

+**5. local-path-storage:** Local path storage can be used as the default storage option.